tezedge/tezedge/drone_ci/README.md

     Please note that both playbooks will stay on `Download data` task quite a long time as they are downloading approximately 29 GB of data for each host.
 ### 7. Enable and setup the tezedge repository

-After you ran all the playbooks above you can navigate to the `drone_server` url to enable the repository
+After we ran all the playbooks above we can navigate to the `drone_server` url to enable the repository

 Follow this gif to set up the CI: